If you want to know how to attract money the right way, these are the simple steps you must take…

 - You spend 2 hours a day watching vloggers and “rich gurus” online

 - Your tax refund is already spoken for by a brand new 4K television or other unnecessary item

 - The week’s not even over and you’re already on to your umpteenth money-making idea

-- Time, money, and skills are things you constantly bitch about not having enough of
+- Lack of time, money, and skills are things you’re always whining about

 - After investing a month hustling and not making millions you’ve decided it’s time to give up